LeporidaeLepus/leetcode-record/algorithm.md

 &nbsp;

+## Recursion

+Space Complexity: O(N)

+- For a recursive solution there is always stack space used as internal function states are saved onto a stack during recursion.
+The maximum depth of recursion decides the stack space used.

+&nbsp;

 ## Divide and Conqure

 - resursion

 > [53.
 Maximum Subarray](https://leetcode.com/problems/maximum-subarray/)
 > divideed into 3 parts (left, right, combine), calculate the conbine part in every recursion function and use recursion get the left and right part.
 Compare the 3 part at the end of the recursion function.

+## Sort